-The festival is FREE and open to the public, and is held in late November/early December with nightly projections.
+The festival is FREE and open to the public, and is held in early December with nightly projections.

-LUNA Fête is an initiative by the Arts Council of New Orleans to employ the city's iconic architecture as the canvas for large-scale, awe-inspiring outdoor light installations across the city, leading up to the New Orleans 2018 Tricentennial.
+LUNA Fête is an initiative by Arts New Orleans to employ the city's iconic architecture as the canvas for large-scale, awe-inspiring outdoor light installations across the city.
 LUNA Fête initiates a cultural exchange effort that fosters international economic exchange and opportunities for the local arts community.

 LUNA Fête highlights art in New Orleans through new and exciting video mapping technology.
 The festival creates a display that compliments other local holiday lighting displays such as those in City Park (Celebration in the Oaks), on Canal Street and in the lobbies of major hotels such as the Roosevelt and Royal Sonesta.